desmax74/jetty-openshift-java8/sample/README.md

-##Sample project of java 8 on oneshift.
+##Sample project of java 8 on openshift.